tonich-sh/pjpersist/README.rst

 A Python PostGreSQL/JSONB Persistence Backend.

-Providing transparent persistence of python objects.
+Providing transparent persistence of Python objects.

 This document outlines the general capabilities of the ``pjpersist`` package. ``pjpersist`` is a PostGreSQL/JSONB storage implementation for